Greatest Hits Tour (Elton John)

 The Greatest Hits Tour was a concert tour by Elton John.
-The tour started in February 2011 in Victoria, British Columbia, Canada and has visited the Americas, Europe, Asia and Australasia.
-The tour placed ninth on Pollstar's "Top 50 Worldwide Tours (Mid-Year)", earning over $40 million with 57 shows.
+The tour started in February 2011 in Victoria, British Columbia, Canada and visited the Americas, Europe, Asia, and Australasia.
+The tour was placed ninth by Pollstar for its "Top 50 Worldwide Tours (Mid-Year)", earning over $40 million with 57 shows.

 Background

 The first edition of the tour took place in 2011 in Victoria, British Columbia.
 The tour then moved on through the United States with two of the concerts taking place in Hawaii.

 The North American leg of the tour came to a close with five concerts in Canada.
-Elton played a total of twelve concerts in Canada over the course of the 2011 tour.
+John played a total of twelve concerts in Canada over the course of the 2011 tour.

 The tour moved onto Europe after the United States leg.
 The tour began in Cardiff, Wales.
 Due to high demand for tickets a second concert was added.
 The summer European leg of the tour came to a close in Hertfordshire, England with a performance at Magic Summer Live.

-Elton and the band returned to Europe in November for six concerts in mainly taking place in Eastern Europe.
-This included Elton's first concert in Slovenia, which was originally planned to take place in July 2011 but was rescheduled.
+John and the band returned to Europe in November for six concerts in mainly taking place in Eastern Europe.
+This included John's first concert in Slovenia, which was originally planned to take place in July 2011 but was rescheduled.

-Shortly after the European leg, Elton and the band will briefly performed in Asia.
+Shortly after the European leg, John and the band briefly performed in Asia.
 Both of them were his debut performances in those countries.
-He will in Indonesia and Malaysia for the first time.
+He performed in Indonesia and Malaysia for the first time.

-Elton and the band then traveled to Australasia.
-Elton performed his first concert in Dunedin, New Zealand.
-Also this was the first concert that took place at the venue.
-Elton and the band will then go on to perform their 15th tour of Australia in November and December 2011.
+John and the band then traveled to Australasia.
+John performed his first concert in Dunedin, New Zealand.
+This was the first concert that took place at the venue.
+John and the band then went on to perform their 15th tour of Australia in November and December 2011.

 The tour was extended once again into 2012.
-The first concert of the 2012 was announced on 28 September 2011 via eltonjohn.com.
-The concert will take place at B2net Stadium in Chesterfield.
+The first concert was announced on 28 September 2011 via eltonjohn.com and took place at B2net Stadium in Chesterfield.
 More European shows in Germany were announced on 9 November 2011.

 It was announced via eltonjohn.com on 26 October 2011: "Elton and the band will return to Honolulu's Blaisdell Arena on Friday, January 6, 2012, at 8pm, performing their Greatest Hits Live concert."
 A second date at the venue was announced due to high ticket demand.